 In all these examples, the child classes Rectangle, Circle, and Triangle have all the attributes and methods of the parent class Shape because they inherit from it.

-Why was the concept of HERITAGE invented, as a fundamental part of Object-Oriented Programming?
-Let’s go back to basics and remember that at that time, it was already common to have groupings of variables that abstracted concepts.
+Why was the concept of INHERITANCE invented, as a fundamental part of Object-Oriented Programming?
+Let’s go back to basics once again and remember that in those days, it was already common to have groupings of variables that abstracted concepts.

 However, anyone could come and modify anything.
-Basically, you could have a Shape object, and by changing its shapes, make it work for a rectangle, a circle, or a triangle.
+Basically, you could have a Shape object, and by changing its forms, you could make it work for a rectangle, a circle, or a triangle.

-But as we said, this led to unmanageable messes.
-This is why Object-Oriented Programming places ENCAPSULATION as one of its pillars.
+But we already said that led to unmaintainable messes.
+That’s why Object-Oriented Programming puts ENCAPSULATION as one of its pillars.
 With this, no one could come and modify an object.

-Now they had “armored” the OBJECTS, they could no longer be modified as before.
-Now you necessarily had to repeat the code for Rectangle, Circle, and Triangle, each with all the complete code.
-It wasn’t very desirable either.
+Now they had “fortified” the OBJECTS; they could no longer be modified as before.
+Now you necessarily had to repeat the code for Rectangle, Circle, and Triangle, each with all the entire code.
+That wasn’t very desirable either.

-For that reason, the HERITAGE was invented.
-To allow a mechanism that would let us reuse code between classes, so that it wouldn’t have to be copied over and over again.
+For that reason, INHERITANCE was invented.
+To allow a mechanism that enabled us to reuse code between classes, so it wouldn’t have to be copied over and over again.

-But this time, doing it in a regulated and controlled way, corresponding with a relationship of kinship.
+But this time, doing it in a regulated and controlled way, corresponding to a kinship relationship.